1970s in furniture: Historical context

-Design Elements
+Design elements

-Often, the furniture would be laid with bold fabric patterns and colors.
-Bold designs and prints were also used profusely in other decor.
-Other design elements found in 1970s furniture and interior decorating included the use of the colors brown, purple, orange, and yellow (sometimes all in the same piece of fabric), shag-pile carpet, textured walls, lacquered furniture, gaudy lampshades, lava lamps, and molded plastic furniture.
+1970s furniture was frequently decorated with bold fabric patterns and colors.
+These striking designs and prints were also used extensively in other areas of interior decor.
+Additional design elements found in 1970s furniture and interiors included the use of particular colors — especially brown, purple, orange, and yellow, sometimes all in the same piece of fabric — as well as shag-pile carpet, textured walls, lacquered furniture, gaudy lampshades, lava lamps, and molded plastic furniture.